Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 should be identified.
 The following procedure below explains the recovery procedure process.

-1. Isolate the MotoSuiveur Panel using the isolator.
+1. Isolate the MotoSuiveur® Panel using the isolator.

 2. Plug the 230v recovery plug into the front of the left hand door.